Answered By: Stacy Williams Last Updated: Nov 17, 2017 Views: 99

 When you use this search option you are searching:

-- HOMER catalog records (books, e-books, government documents, videos, audio recordings and more)
+- PRIMO catalog records (books, e-books, government documents, videos, audio recordings and more)

 - Advocat catalog records (Law School Catalog)